Started at Ski Independence:

 Resorts skied in USA:

-Killington, Breckenridge, Keystone, Copper, Winter Park, Berthoud Pass, Steamboat, Vail, Beaver Creek, Arrowhead, Bachelor Gulch, Aspen, Snowmass, Crested Butte, Telluride, Park City, Deer Valley, Canyons, Solitude, Alta, Snowbird, Jackson Hole, Grand Targhee, Big Sky, Bridger Bowl, Terry Peak, Whitefish, Sun Valley, Heavenly, Kirkwood, Squaw Valley, Northstar, Mammoth, Sunday River
+Killington, Breckenridge, Keystone, Copper, Winter Park, Berthoud Pass, Steamboat, Vail, Beaver Creek, Arrowhead, Bachelor Gulch, Aspen, Snowmass, Crested Butte, Telluride, Park City, Deer Valley, Canyons, Solitude, Alta, Snowbird, Jackson Hole, Grand Targhee, Big Sky, Bridger Bowl, Terry Peak, Whitefish, Sun Valley, Heavenly, Kirkwood, Palisades Tahoe, Northstar, Mammoth, Sunday River